An Industrial Revolution Tour for Seniors | Exploring through its canals and railways

 Overview: Our morning visit will be to the National Railway Museum.
 In the afternoon, we will travel to the southern end of the Yorkshire dales to visit Fountains Abbey, a wonderful remnant from 1593, and Harrogate, a spa town with lovely public parklands and gardens.

 Overview: We will take a long drive with a lunch time stop en route to Birmingham where we stay 1 night.

-Accommodation: 1 night at Jury's Inn or similar.
+Accommodation: 1 night at Holiday Inn Express or similar.

 Overview: Today we explore Birmingham by walking along it’s canals and learn about the city and its rich industrial past.
 After lunch we depart for London for a 2 night stay.
 If time permits, we’ll visit the London Canal Museum where we will learn about the history of London’s canals, the cargoes carried, the people who lived and worked on the waterways, and the horses that pulled their boats.

-Accommodation: 2 nights at the London Lodge or similar.
+Accommodation: 2 nights at the London House Hotel or similar.